nawalgao/ConstrainedGP/README.md

 3. Preference Learning with Unimodality - GPUnimodalPref

-Please check out the notebooks for working example.
+Please check out the notebooks for working examples.